About Sacramento State PEMSA Division Assessment

 Importantly, the current assessment program reflects the division’s success in moving, to a large extent, from a program-improvement/student-satisfaction-based initiative to a student-learning-based one.
 As mentioned above, each department within PEMSA has been expected, for the last several years, to formulate 3-4 student learning outcomes or program objectives related to departmental mission, goals, and divisional priorities.
 At least one of those outcomes must be a "student-learning" oriented one with measurable outcomes associated with it.

-Furthermore, with the advent of the CSU Graduation Initiative and its goals of increasing retention and graduation rates across the CSU, as well as closing the achievement gap between traditionally under-represented minority students (URM) and non-URM students by 2015, directors are now encouraged to assess learning outcomes and program objectives connected to these efforts.
+Furthermore, with the implementation of the CSU Graduation Initiative and its goals of increasing retention and graduation rates across the CSU as well as closing the achievement gap between traditionally under-represented minority students (URM) and non-URM students by 2015, directors are now encouraged to assess learning outcomes and program objectives connected to these efforts.

 Finally, some areas of PEMSA are beginning to look at other kinds of outcomes which do not easily fit under “program objective” or “learning outcome” labels; rather, units such as Student Health & Counseling Services are attempting to assess their clients’ change in behavior: for example, whether students engage in exercise more often after learning about its benefits, use alcohol more responsibly after an intervention connected with the student conduct process, or their BMI changes favorably after taking part in a “healthy eating” challenge.